MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-low-privilege-monitoring.md

     ALTER ROLE [db_owner] ADD MEMBER [SQLTaskAction]
     ```

-  - Grant the ALTER ANY DATABASE privilege to *SQLTaskAction* login to run the task if the task is related to changing the database state:
+3. Grant the ALTER ANY DATABASE privilege to the **SQLTaskAction** login to run the task if the task is related to changing the database state:

-    - “Set Database Offline”
+    - Set Database Offline

-    - “Set Database Emergency State”
+    - Set Database Emergency State

-    - “Set Database Online”
+    - Set Database Online

     ```sql
     USE [master]